lucasywamoto/lab3/README.md

    - Although this project does not implement roles, additional layers of access control can be added by extending the `AuthenticationMiddleware` to check user roles or permissions.

 ---

-For additional questions or support, please contact the project maintainer.